 And that’s not a bad thing: More skills are always good to have, even if they’re not particularly relevant to what you do day in and day out!

-I say flip the Linux switch if you want to learn more about the platform.
+I say flip the switch and run Linux on a Chromebook if you want to learn more about the platform.
 You can always disable Linux and reclaim the storage space it takes up at any time.

 Good luck and enjoy the Linux lifestyle!

 Note: This post was originally published on May 20, 2020 and has been updated

 31 thoughts on “5 reasons you might want to run Linux on a Chromebook”

 I would love to run linux on my chromebook ASUS 302CA.
 One of the most widely sold chromebooks out there, and still no support.